HN1997/Devops-final-project-HP/README.md

 5. Make container orchestration using Docker Compose
 * We added docker-compose.yml file which allows us to start our application directly in a container

+6. Make container orchestration using Kubernetes
+* We have 3 files in /k8s :
+  * devops-final-docker-pv.yaml to create a PersistentVolume
+  * devops-final-docker-pvc.yaml to create a PersistentVolumeClaim
+  * deployment.yaml which will create one deployment with for our application, one pod for redis associated with the volumes, one service for our application.

 ## 2 - Instructions
 1. Installation
   * [Install NodeJS](https://nodejs.org/en/download/)